 In urban areas, easements for drainage only should be at least 2m wide.
+Easements intended to accommodate open drains should be at least 5 metres wide.
 Easements intended to accommodate drainage and sewerage should be at least 3m wide.
 The easement width may be further increased by the relevant authority having regard to the depths at which sewer pipes are to be installed.
 Where practicable, easements should be matched and aligned with those existing on adjacent properties to provide continuity for utility services and to ensure that the proposed use for which the easement is created can be achieved.